cappycap/MentoringDashboard/README.md

 1. Login to the dashboard
 2. Navigate to the summaries page from the home tab
 3. View Summary Data
-   1. Click on the 'View Summary' button on the bottom right corner of an individual summary to view more details about a specific summary.
+   - Click on the 'View Summary' button on the bottom right corner of an individual summary to view more details about a specific summary.
       - Click the 'Back' button on the bottom right hand of the viewed summary to return to the 'all summaries' view.
-   2. Click on the 'Filter by' Drop down menu and select a sorting option to sort by newest or oldest submitted summaries.
+   - Click on the 'Filter by' Drop down menu and select a sorting option to sort by newest or oldest submitted summaries.
-   3. Click on the Search bar and type in the name of a user or a keyword from the summary title, topic, or summary body.
+   - Click on the Search bar and type in the name of a user or a keyword from the summary title, topic, or summary body.

 ## Downloading User Summaries Data to a CSV
 This use case details how to download all summary data collected from users using the Summaries page of the dashboard.

-1) Login to the dashboard.
+1. Login to the dashboard.
-2) Navigate to the Summaries page from the home tab.
+2. Navigate to the Summaries page from the home tab.
-3) Click the 'Download All' button in the top right hand corner of the page.
+3. Click the 'Download All' button in the top right hand corner of the page.
-4) Enter a name for the CSV file.
+4. Enter a name for the CSV file.
-	a) Optionally, Navigate to the location you would like the file to be saved.
+	- Optionally, Navigate to the location you would like the file to be saved.
-5) Press the 'Save' button to save your csv file.
+5. Press the 'Save' button to save your csv file.

 ## Creating pairs using the Dashboard.
 This use case will detail how to create new pairs using the Dashboard.